Intelligent System for Automated Molecular Patent Infringement Assessment: Results and Discussion

 \subsubsection{Results \& Observations}

 Experimental results in Table~\ref{tab:main_result} demonstrate that PatentFinder significantly outperforms the direct patent infringement classification with LLMs, regardless of the input scheme adopted.
-Specifically, our multi-agent collaboration framework achieves a 12.5\% improvement in F1-score (relative to Gemini with patent text + Markush string) and an 11\% increase in TNR (relative to Gemini with patent text + Markush image) compared to the best-performing baseline models.
+Specifically, our multi-agent collaboration framework achieves a 12.5\% improvement in F1-score and a 12\% increase in accuracy compared to the best-performing baseline model (Gemini with patent text + Markush string).

 These results highlight that instructing LLMs to perform patent assessment without stepwise guidance leads to severe hallucinations and suboptimal performance, which undermines both the reliability and interpretability of LLMs.
 In contrast, PatentFinder defines each tool-equipped agent clearly and decomposes the overall complex task into manageable subtasks.
 It then organizes multiple agents to address each subtask using the appropriate tools, resulting in a significant performance gain over baselines that use direct prompting methods.